-I’ve made a few sounds for you.
-59 to be exact.
+I’ve made a few sounds for us.

 Fragments is live as of March 28th, 2019.
 After a bumpy 2018 things started to settle down and life started making more sense to me.
 What was once a sea of disappointment I am now seeing as the ultimate perspective gain, and this lead to some music that is more uplifting than some of my previous releases.
 I’ve been really pumping my art up on Instagram and dabbling more in making custom window art for people.
 In an effort to grow my brand I wanted to have some fresh new music to kick 2019 off with some positive energy.
 I’d almost go as far as to say this is a dance album in some ways.
 So break out your best dirty bird impression and give it a robot twist, this one is for you and your cyclops.